FastSurfer

 9 13 1994 1948.2 Left-Pallidum 109.7849 3.7602 86.0000 124.0000 38.0000

-Use your favourite tools to parse these text files and load them in your favourite software application to collate the data from multiple subjects and do some statistical analysis.
+Use your favorite tools to parse these text files and load them in your favorite software application to collate the data from multiple subjects and do some statistical analysis.
 You’ll look at these results again, once you have defaced the image in the next step.